Chamba, Himachal Pradesh: Handicrafts and musical instruments

 Chamba is an important centre for the making of traditional handicrafts, and the town has numerous small workshops maintained by the artisans.
 Many of the items produced are exquisite and lavish, a testament to the towns' aristocratic heritage.

 Casting metalware in Chamba is an ancient tradition, dating back to the Bronze Age period, with items typically made out of copper or brass, and also iron, especially in the traditional making of implements and weapons by blacksmiths.
 Of particular note in this trade are the large plaques with reliefs, commonly used for wall decoration.
 The temple cupolas in Chamba district are often furnished with copper and brass items made in Chamba and often the golden kalasha or vessel crowning them is produced here.

 Chamba has its own unique traditional system of men's and women's footwear.
 Traditional footwear was originally made from locally produced leather but is today transported to Chamba from the south of India.
 Women's footwear is embroidered as is "vegetarian" footwear which is purposefully made without leather for use in places where leather is prohibited for religious reasons.
 Handkerchiefs and shawls are also made in abundance in Chamba.
 Traditionally hand-spun, they are designed in such a way as to make both sides of the cloth look identical, and are beautifully embroidered.
+You will find Chamba Rumals in the Himachal State Museum in the Inverarm building.
 Chamba shawls are woven on hand looms in wool and typically have a bright border in a traditional design.
 A similar woven design is used for making caps.

 Traditional jewelry is made in gold and silver in Chamba as its pottery, typically kitchenware, utensils and earthen pots.
 Given Chamba's history of new immigration from other parts of the country and Tibet, a variety of influences can be seen in the pieces of jewelry that are produced in Chamba.
 Chamba is also noted for its wood carvings, which, like the metal-ware is often used for iconography in temples, such as Chamunda Devi.
-A "Nagara", a form of kettle drum is produced in Chamba as are cymbals, bells and "Singa" or "Ransinga" (horns) produced in both straight and curved styles.
-Other instruments include Shankh, Nad, Beiunsuli, Saihna, Nag Pheni, Thali Ghada, Bhana, Karnal, Pohol, Dhons, Kahal, Kansi, Hasat Ghanta and Drugg.
+A nagara, a form of kettle drum is produced in Chamba as are cymbals, bells and singa or ransinga (horns) produced in both straight and curved styles.
+Other instruments include shankh, nad, beiunsuli, saihna, nag pheni, thali ghada, bhana, karnal, pohol, dhons, kahal, kansi, hasat ghanta and drugg.